 - Frenzy: Causes living creatures to turn neutral and berserk, meaning they will attack other monsters (use it from afar against groups of enemies).

 - Curare: Poisons, asphyxiates, and slows creatures.
 Unlike the previous brands, this brand doesn't check your blowgun's enchantment or your throwing skill.
 Instead, the only requisites are that the inflicted damage must be greater than 0, and the monster must not have any level of poison resistance.
 Creatures that need to breathe take 2d6 extra damage from asphyxiation.

-The chance of affecting creatures with these brands (except Curare) depends on your throwing skill, the blowgun's enchantment, and the monster's hit dice; see Brand for details.
-The duration of the effect depends on your Throwing skill and the blowgun's enchantment.
+The chance of affecting creatures with these brands (except Curare) depended on your throwing skill, the blowgun's enchantment, and the monster's hit dice; see Brand for details.
+The duration of the effect depended on your Throwing skill and the blowgun's enchantment.

 Tips & Tricks

-- Curare needles are very helpful in the early game, even with no skill; so long as your target isn't poison resistant, any needle you manage to hit with will slow, poison, and damage it.
+- Curare needles are very helpful in the early game, even with no skill; so long as your target isn't poison resistant, any needle you manage to hit with will poison and damage it.

 - With some throwing investment, stacks of poison needles can be used to soften up or defeat powerful enemies (so long as you have a cleared out portion of the map to kite them around).

 - The other needles are hard to come by, but can be extraordinarily useful if you've trained your Throwing skill.
 Paralysis in particular is a godsend to characters with powerful stabbing attacks.
 With a decent amount of Throwing skill and a well-enchanted blowgun, it's not too difficult to completely disable nearly anything (except for plants, non-living targets, and the undead).